 At the reporting date, none of the collateralised advances were past due or impaired.

 The counterparties are exposed to interest rate risk on the various securities pledged as collateral for repurchase agreements.
 The CPD has the ability to sell or repledge these securities in the event of default.
-Financial instruments classified as cash and cash equivalents have maturities of less than three months since inception.

 3. Money market investments